Skip to content

 We’ve had a fantastic response from farmers and land owners with roughly 6km of potential sites in the process of being reviewed for suitability by project leaders Andrew and Paul.
 You can see the approximate locations of our potential sites for this year below:

-Join Our Volunteer Planting Days:
+Join Our Volunteer Planting Sessions:

-We’re looking for lots of enthusiastic volunteers to help us plant and restore hedgerows across Herefordshire this season.
-Volunteering is a great way to enjoy gentle exercise, spend time outdoors, and meet like-minded people who care about the countryside.
 Our sessions run from 10am to 2pm, and only light work is required – no previous experience needed, just a willingness to get stuck in.
 Every hedge planted makes a real difference for wildlife, climate and our local landscapes.
-Click below to see our planting dates and sign up:
+Click below to see our planting dates and sign up.

-Learn the Art of Hedgelaying:
+Teaching the Craft of Hedgelaying:

-With Richard’s guidance, you’ll gain practical skills in strengthening hedge structure, encouraging healthy new growth, and creating thriving habitats for wildlife.
-Whether you’re keen to protect crops and livestock, enhance biodiversity, or simply preserve rural heritage, this is a brilliant way to get involved and make a lasting difference — all while enjoying the fresh air and beauty of the Herefordshire countryside.
+Whether motivated by protecting crops and livestock, enhancing biodiversity, reducing flooding or preserving rural heritage, the courses provided a rewarding way to get involved and make a lasting difference — all while enjoying the fresh air and beauty of the Herefordshire countryside.

 Hedgerow Heroes Talks: